EricGalluzzi/Mosquito/README.md

 Provides an encouraging intro to the world of IoT, web development, and ML.

-Developed by Science National Honors Society 21-22
+Developed by Science National Honor Society 21-22

 Special thanks to Trevor Overton, Dylan Bober, Ethan Bober, Emily Zucker, Jared Garfinkel, Soumya Joseph, CTV, Mr. Martin, and Mrs. Agnew.